dmartin-projects/athlos-technical-test/README.md

 > This means it shuts down every hour, and the server admin has to restart it manually.
 > You will be able to test the first endpoint (scraping booking information), but not the endpoints that depend on the database.

+>Due to the limitations of Choreo’s free version, it is not possible to use the Selenium function for the image scraper.
+>Choreo does not allow writing to the file system after deployment, so in production the app cannot save or scrape images from Booking.

 ## Architecture